FREQUENTLY ASKED QUESTIONS

-A Cumulative and semester GPA of 2.75 or higher is what qualifies a student to apply for the SEI Program.
-Once a student is hired into the program, the student must maintain the minimum Cumulative GPA of 2.75 as well as complete a minimum Semester GPA of 2.75 to stay in the program for the next semester or session.
+A minimum cumulative 3.0 GPA and semester GPA of 2.75 or higher is what qualifies a student to apply for the SEI Program.
+Once a student is hired into the program, the student must maintain the minimum Cumulative GPA of 3.0 as well as complete a minimum Semester GPA of 2.75 to stay in the program for the next semester or session.

 What is the difference between a Semester GPA and a Cumulative GPA?

 The Cumulative GPA is the grade point average of all college courses undertaken at UTB and from transfer and dual-enrollment courses.
 A Semester GPA is the grade point average of the courses undertaken in a specific semester at UTB.

 My previous semester GPA is a little under 2.75, can I apply for the Student Employment Initiative?

 The overall GPA criterion is the strictest criteria and exceptions are not made.
 Cases where the cumulative GPA requirement has been met, but the previous semester’s GPA was not met, will be reviewed on a case-by-case basis.

 I am a last-semester senior and need less than the required SEI enrollment criteria to graduate.
 Do I have to be enrolled for all the credit hours to work in the Student Employment Initiative?

 The SEI Enrollment criterion is waived only for last-semester seniors who have participated and are currently in the program.
 Last-semester seniors must provide Career Services with a copy of their Application to Graduate or a letter from their Academic Advisor as verification of their graduation.
 Waivers need to be granted before beginning employment.

 Can first-semester freshman with dual-enrollment credits apply for SEI?